 An official score report from the College Board showing the score on any AP examination is required for credit.
-A table showing credits earned by an AP exam and minimum score is found in the Advanced Placement (AP) Exam - Credit Table on page 27.
+A table showing credits earned by an AP exam and minimum score is found in the Advanced Placement (AP) Exam - Credit Table below.